hustlzp/to-markdown/README.md

 * `filter: 'p'` will select `p` elements
 * `filter: ['em', 'i']` will select `em` or `i` elements

 Alternatively, the filter can be a function that returns a boolean depending on whether a given node should be replaced.
 The function is passed a DOM node as its only argument.
-For example, the following will match any `span` element with an `italic` style:
+For example, the following will match any `span` element with an `italic` font style:

     filter: function (node) {
-      return node.tagName.toLowerCase() === 'span' &&
+      return node.tagName === 'SPAN' && /italic/i.test(node.style.fontStyle);
-        /italic/i.test(node.style);
     }

 #### `replacement` (function)